EvanFung/FEND-project-4-optimization/README.md

 ### About

-Third project from the Front-End Web Developer Nanodegree in [Udacity](https://www.udacity.com/):
+Fourth project from the Front-End Web Developer Nanodegree in [Udacity](https://www.udacity.com/):

 optimized index.html to achieve a score of 90 in PageSpeed, and optimized main.js to achieve 60 fps in pizza.html.